-1 Credit 9 Periods/Cycle/All Year The course is designed to be the equivalent of a college introductory biology course.
+The course is designed to be the equivalent of a college introductory biology course.
 The pace is intensive and requires a great deal of time on the part of the student.
 A college text is used and emphasizes recent concepts and techniques in biology.
 The STEAM related lab activities place an emphasis on the biochemical aspect of biology.
 These activities are often ongoing and may require time spent outside the laboratory periods.
+At least 25% of class time will be spent engaged in hands-on, inquiry based laboratory activities.
 A summer assignment is required.
 The topics covered include: Ecology, Chemistry of Life, Cells, Cellular Energetics, Heredity, Molecular Genetics, Evolutionary Biology, Diversity of Organisms, and cell communication.
 Prerequisites: An A or B in Biology 201 or an A in Biology 205 and an A or B in Chemistry 204 or an A in Chemistry 207.